Sharifs, Husain Haqqani behind Reham’s book: Fawad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) Information Secretary Fawad Chaudhry on Tuesday alleged that the Raiwind mafia and Pakistan's former ambassador to the United States Husain Haqqani were behind the Reham Khan's book.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Information Secretary Fawad Chaudhry Tuesday alleged that Raiwind mafia and Pakistan's former ambassador to the United States Husain Haqqani were behind Reham Khan's book.

 About naming of Justice (R) Dost Muhammad Khan for the slot of caretaker chief minister Khyber Pakhtunkhwa, he said Justice Dost Muhammad was a respectable name and his party has accepted his name for the slot.

-These rulers used to claim that 11,000 megawatts electricity had been generated during their tenure but loadshedding had exposed the Sharifs in this connection, said Fawad about the power outages and added that the entire country had been plunged into darkness.
+These rulers used to claim that 11,000 megawatts electricity had been generated during their tenure but loadshedding had exposed the Sharifs in this connection, Fawad said about power outages and added that the entire country had been plunged into darkness.

 Fawad recalled that Shahbaz Sharif had announced that if they failed to end loadshedding, he would change his name.
 “Now he should change his name from Shahbaz to Shabana,” he quipped.
 He alleged that for five years, liars remained imposed on Pakistan and during this period, all their claims proved to be untrue.